Advice for that Day

 Dress for Success

 The purpose of a portfolio is to show the School’s Art Representatives a sample of your current work.
 Include your best and most recent works.
 Unless it’s a sketch book, include only finished artwork.
 A good portfolio should have continuity and provide viewers with a clear idea as to what your vision is.
-It should be organized by subjects or different photographic styles.
-It’s important to keep in mind who will be looking at your portfolio and for what purpose, so be ready to answer questions about your art.
+It should be organized by subjects or different styles.
+You will be asked to explain your work.
+Think carefully about each piece you include in your portfolio so that you are prepared to answer questions about your process, inspiration, and goals.

 Frequently Asked Questions